asgood23/STATIONS/childs_troika/childs-troika-backgrounds.md

 An in-progress collection of alliterative Troika backgrounds to help young witches and wizards learn the alphabet.

 Text is draft and subject to change.
+Background descriptions might become more uniform, sounding alliterative and poetic.
+Or not.

 Public domain illustrations for now; goal is to have all backgrounds illustrated in a Victorian children's book style.